kolyvan/listok/README.md

 ## planned in nearest future

-- generic methods
-- values
+- byte type and blobs

 ## Build instructions